 To help support you in your efforts to provide children with the writing skills they need, we offer you the following free writing resources.
-Some of the resources are writing worksheets and others are printables.
+Some of the resources are in a writing worksheets pdf file format and others are free printables.
 We also share a link to our favorite writing worksheets resource for preschoolers.

 How to Teach Preschoolers to Write (This is where you can find the prompts from the printable pdf and discover even more great writing information for your preschool-aged child.)

 The preschool classroom is the perfect place for young children to socialize, play, and pretend — but it also needs to be a place where children set the foundation for the rest of their education.